embark-framework/embark-site/source/docs/index.md

 **GO-IPFS**

-Instalation instructions are available [here](https://github.com/ipfs/go-ipfs#install).
+Installation instructions are available [here](https://github.com/ipfs/go-ipfs#install).

 Once installed and setup you will need to make sure the headers are setup properly for your app.